 When you are buying bananas, try and buy batches that are at different stages of ripeness, some green and some yellow, and if you’re lucky, some that have brown spots so you can eat them straight away.
 But most stores won’t sell them like this.
 You might find them reduced in price though.

 If you see ripe bananas but can’t eat them straight away you can always freeze them and make ice cream out of them.
-See my other post of my 10 Second Banana Ice Cream Recipe (Using ONLY BANANAS).

 It is better if you can go shopping more than once a week, but if you can’t, find bananas of different color.